-CodeIgniter CDN integration in 2025
+CodeIgniter CDN integration

 Before you start